MUHSINA25/PRODIGY-_DS_01/README.md

 # Prodigy InfoTech Data Science Internship Task-01
-## 🌟 Unveiling Global Demographics: Insights from the World Bank Group Population Dataset 📈
+## 🌟 Visualizing the Distribution of Population📈

 This project dives into the World Bank Group Population dataset to analyze and visualize demographic trends